Multi Factor Authentication(MFA)

 Multi-Factor Authentication i.e., MFA or the two-factor authentication (2FA) as it is often referred to, works on the principle of having multiple types of identification.
 It is of great help when a new user logs in using stolen credentials like username and password.
 MFA always has two layers of authentication.
 It is done to make the chances of credential theft and forgery significantly harder and, at the same time, make it user-friendly and less annoying to the user (not to drive the users insane with more than two authentication factors.)
 The most typical types of authentication that the user will be asked to provide are as follows:

-While the knowledge and possession are widely used, enterprises rely on the inherence combination.
-It is proven that with MFA in place, it becomes hard for the cyber criminals to break into your accounts by stealing the credentials.
+While knowledge and possession are widely used, enterprises rely on the inherence combination.
+It is proven that with MFA in place, it becomes hard for cybercriminals to break into your accounts by stealing the credentials.
 Many SaaS products support Google Single Sign-On (SSO), which means that users can benefit if MFA is activated.

 Google has vastly improved the process of deploying Multi-Factor Authentication for G Suite across enterprises for their work.
 Here are the steps required for the operation: